 On days 3 and 4, contestants may not fish while using tobacco products.
 Smoking is not allowed in the weigh-in line during all days of competition.

 On day 4, FLW may, at its sole discretion, place a camera operator or camera equipment in a tournament boat.

-During the 2013 season FLW reserves the right to add categories to the above list.
-If an angler has made FLW aware, in writing, of all anglers’ sponsors prior to FLW adding the category or adding a sponsor in an existing category, the angler may be allowed to display the competing logo for the remainder of the year.
+During the 2014 season FLW reserves the right to add categories to the above list.
+If an angler has made FLW aware, in writing, of all his or her sponsors prior to FLW adding the category or adding a sponsor in an existing category, the angler may be allowed to display the competing logo for the remainder of the year.
 Confirmation of the angler’s category exception must be obtained in writing from the FLW Marketing Department.
 All decisions are in FLW’s sole discretion.